sunsided/CarND-Advanced-Lane-Lines/README.md

 etc. For example, lane fits could be evolved over time given that we know the direction of the wheels and the current speed.

 When the street is not flat or the lane is oriented orthogonal to the camera, all assumptions about the orientation of edges are basically invalid.
-That means that when entering a road, obtaining an understanding of lanes is close to impossible.
-And even if the lane is oriented with the view, the lane line might either not exist or be hidden to begin with, as it is in certain parts of the "harder challenge" video.
+That means that when entering a road, obtaining an understanding of lanes is close to impossible; even more so since the marching boxes search assumes the lane line to start somewhere near the bottom and move mostly upwards.
+Even if the lane is oriented with the view, depending on the street, the lane line might still not exist or be hidden to begin with, as it is indeed the case in certain parts of the "harder challenge" video.
 Relying on intensity spikes only can also be a problem in the presence of bright metal surfaces such as a crash barrier, so some more engineering is required there as well.

 Most of the operations are done in vain: For example, it is not required to perform edge detection, convolutions or template matching on the whole image if only a fraction of it is going to be searched anyway.
 When search restarts from a previous fit, only edges within and/or around the previous search windows need to be calculated.
 Likewise, if search is starting